Winipedia/pyrig/docs/configs/gitignore.md

 ### Automatic Generation

-When initialized via `uv run myapp mkroot`, the `.gitignore` file is created by:
+When initialized via `uv run pyrig mkroot`, the `.gitignore` file is created by:

 1. **Fetching GitHub's Python.gitignore**: Downloads the latest standard Python patterns from GitHub.
 Falls back to bundled resource in pyrig's resources package if network fails.
 2. **Adding pyrig-specific patterns**: Includes patterns for pyrig tools and workflows